Nezio/IntSys02-GeneticAlgorithm-Pathfinding/README.md

-# Intelligent systems (Artificial intelligence) - Pathfinding using genetic algoritham in Unity
+# Intelligent systems (Artificial intelligence) - Pathfinding using genetic algorithm in Unity